Therapy for Birth Trauma

 My goal as a birth trauma therapist is to help you feel better and to heal so you can move forward feeling connected with a sense of control, peace, and safety.
 If your birth didn’t go as planned or expected, if there was a medical emergency, or if you didn’t feel heard or supported during the birth of your child, you might view your birth as traumatic.
 If you are suffering after a traumatic birth, therapy for birth trauma can help heal the emotional effects of your birth experience and relieve symptoms of traumatic stress and post-traumatic stress disorder.
 Therapy for birth trauma can help you understand how the birth affected you and begin the healing process.
 Trauma lives in both the body and the mind, so my approach includes methods that treat both, including Trauma-Focused Cognitive Behavioral Therapy and Mindfulness.
 I also offer EMDR therapy.

-If you are ready to start feeling better, schedule a free intro call with me today.
+If you are ready to start feeling better, schedule a free intro call today.

 How you feel during and after the birth can affect your response for weeks and months.
 How YOU experience the birth and your response to it is what indicates if a birth is traumatic.
 Birth trauma can result from feeling vulnerable, afraid, confused, unacknowledged or unheard, abandoned or isolated, misunderstood, violated, or powerless during or after birth.
 Medical emergencies or issues for mom and/or baby also contribute to traumatic stress symptoms.